iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.cdc.general 5 reviews"/>
 </p>

+> Grest app to get up to dste info on thr pandemic as well as best practices for curtailing transmission.
+Grest as long as executive branch keeps his hands away from thr organization and allows them to help the people.<br> :date: __2021-01-12 12:41:08__

 > Constantly being updated to provide latest information, a must have app for providers<br> :date: __2021-01-03 23:30:14__

 > A great way to keep up with mother nature's little creatures.<br> :date: __2020-12-30 18:40:45__